Tom Clancy's Ghost Recon Breakpoint: Development

 Following the success of Wildlands, the development team expanded to more than one thousand people.
 For the first time in the series, the setting is fictional as the team felt that they would have more creative freedom regarding the game's world design.
 The development team created a backstory for the Auroa archipelago dating back eighty million years to make the setting feel more realistic.
 The game world itself was created through procedural generation with some areas developed from the ground up.
 An archipelago was chosen for the game's setting as it would make it easier for the developers to add post-game content by adding additional islands and open up new regions for exploration.
 The development team listened to players' feedback from Wildlands and introduced a variety of changes players had requested, such as an increased focus on realism and improved vehicle control.

-The game's premise of the Ghosts being hunted and alone on the island caused Ubisoft to remove AI companions from the game.
+The game's premise of the Ghosts being hunted and alone on the island caused Ubisoft to remove AI companions from the game, which were later implemented in 2020.
 According to executive producer Nouredine Abboud, Jon Bernthal was hired to voice and provide motion capture for the game's antagonist because the team felt that he had the potential to be a charismatic villain and an effective nemesis for the Ghosts.
 The name of the game, Breakpoint, reflects the game's narrative in which the Ghosts are on a mission which is on the brink of failure.
 Emil Daubon, the game's writer, added that the story would explore the themes of "pain, trauma, brotherhood, and mental exhaustion".

 After the game's release and in response to its poor critical reception, Ubisoft announced plans to rework Breakpoint with the introduction of "the Ghost Experience".
 The Ghost Experience allows players the option to disable some game mechanics, such as the gear score, and independently alter others.

 Live service support for the game ended on 5 April 2022 shortly after Ubisoft added non-fungible tokens (NFTs) to the game.